zijunmei/Software_Assurance/proposal.md

 ### 1.2 Perceived Threats
 - Malicious patients data breach from Elasticsearch data clusters
 - Unauthorized access to patient PII/PHI data from health care personnel
-- Elasticsearch resiliency to hardware and network failures
+- Elasticsearch resiliency issues to hardware and network failures
 - Data loss due to system failure, disaster or intentional/unintential human errors
 - Elasticsearch security is not enabled by default.
 If an Elasticsearch installation left without security set then it can be exploited to access data